-Nicole Williams is a video journalist with CBC P.E.I.
-She previously worked as an associate producer with CBC News in Toronto.
+Nicole Williams is a video journalist with CBC Ottawa.
+She previously worked as a reporter with CBC P.E.I. and as an associate producer with CBC News in Toronto.

 Latest from Nicole Williams

 Focus on inspecting big box stores, say Ottawa's small businesses

 Local businesses in Ottawa say they welcome provincial inspections of COVID-19 prevention protocols, but think the focus should remain on big box stores.

 Ottawa parents and teachers question ongoing school closures

 Some Ottawa parents and teachers say they're concerned for the mental health of elementary school students as classrooms stay closed with no end in sight.

 City of Gatineau, 2 police officers to pay $18K in racial profiling case

 The City of Gatineau and two of its police officers have been ordered to pay $18,000 to a Black man the Quebec Human Rights Tribunal says was a victim of racial profiling.

 Costco office employees question why they can't work from home